History of Paris Saint-Germain FC: League and European champions

-Despite finishing third in the championship, the 1994–95 season was still a success for PSG.
-They clinched the domestic cup double, winning both the Coupe de France and the inaugural Coupe de la Ligue, and reached their first Champions League semi-finals.
-Drawn into a lethal Group B alongside Bayern Munich, Spartak Moscow and Dynamo Kyiv, PSG became one of only seven teams to win all six of their group stage matches.
-PSG then eliminated Johan Cruyff's Barcelona "Dream Team" in the quarter-finals, but could not overcome Milan.
-The Rossoneri had no problems and secured a 3–0 aggregate victory, thus burying PSG's European dream.
+Despite finishing third in Division 1, the 1994–95 season was successful for PSG.
+The club won both the Coupe de France and the inaugural Coupe de la Ligue, and reached the semi-finals of the UEFA Champions League.
+PSG won all six of its group stage matches in a group containing Bayern Munich, Spartak Moscow and Dynamo Kyiv, becoming one of the few clubs to achieve this record.
+The team then eliminated Barcelona in the quarter-finals before being defeated by AC Milan, who progressed 3–0 on aggregate.